 There has been a lot of buzz in recent years about a group of chemicals known as "neonicotinoids."
 These pesticides affect the central nervous systems of insects, and are a suspected link to colony collapse disorder in domesticated honeybees as well as the rapid decline of many wild pollinator species.

-About 85 percent of Earth's flowering plants rely on pollination by bees and other pollinators, according to the Xerces Society, a nonprofit that protects wildlife through invertebrate conservation.
-Bees also pollinate more than 30 percent of all plants that produce foods and beverages consumed by humans around the world.
+About 85% of Earth's flowering plants rely on pollination by bees and other pollinators, according to the Xerces Society, a nonprofit that protects wildlife through invertebrate conservation.
+Bees also pollinate more than 30% of all plants that produce foods and beverages consumed by humans around the world.